 The volunteer gardener concept is nothing new; The Fort Greene Park Conservancy started as few neighbors planting bulbs in the mid-1990s.
 Now, the Conservancy, involved in a more dynamic way in park life—from programming to capital project management—is getting back to its roots (pun intended) and helping provide tools, plants, and t-shirts for the program’s launch.

 While some previous experience with gardening is preferred, the best candidates for this program are those with time and interest in getting their hands dirty, meeting their neighbors, and channeling a love for Fort Greene Park towards its upkeep.
-E-mail firstname.lastname@example.org to sign up and please save the date for one of the mandatory orientations at the Fort Greene Park Visitor Center:
+E-mail email@example.com to inquire about signing up and more information.

 Thank you for helping making the park bloom!